YOUNG: Sometimes the sports stars align just right, both on and off the field

 Developing those connections within the Bruins media-relations office also allowed me to attend the final game ever played at the old Boston Garden (in Sept.
 1995, where I got to meet the great Bobby Orr), the opportunity to rub elbows with the hoi polloi at the opening of the brand-new FleetCenter the next night, and the pièce de résistance, the chance to rub elbows with Lord Stanley’s Cup in June 2011.

+Years earlier, through a freak of happenstance, the Phoenix assigned current NY Times writer Mark Leibovich and me to cover the first two games of the 1990 Stanley Cup Final between the Edmonton Oilers and the Bruins at the old Garden.
+I, by sheer luck, got the series opener, and as chronicled here, it was an unforgettable night of hijinks and shenanigans on and off the ice, but to make a long story short, the game ran three overtimes (nearly four), deep into the night, and remains to this day the longest Cup Final game ever played — and it still remains the only Bruins playoff game I have ever seen in person.
+How about that?

-This is all a long trip down memory lane to help me prepare for what should be my next great sports experience: the chance to attend the National Baseball Hall of Fame induction ceremonies in late July and see Red Sox legend David Ortiz get enshrined.
+This is all a long trip down memory lane to help me prepare for what should be my next great sports experience: the chance to attend the National Baseball Hall of Fame induction ceremonies in late July and see Red Sox legend David Ortiz get enshrined — and unexpectedly, with full media behind-the-scenes credentials.

 In May 2017, I was at a book signing in Cambridge, MA, where Big Papi was signing his autobiography.
 When I got to the front of the line, I asked him, “Have you ever met anyone who was born in Cooperstown?”
 He responded that he didn’t think so, and then I stuck out my hand and said, “Well, now you have — and I hope to see you in my hometown in about five years!”